Chart Color Schemes

 AreaSearch assessment of residential development activity positions Cessnock Surrounds among the top 25% of areas assessed nationwide

-Cessnock Surrounds averaged approximately 66 new dwelling approvals annually over the past five financial years, totalling 330 homes.
-As of FY26 so far, 18 approvals have been recorded.
-On average, 3.3 people moved to the area per year for each dwelling built between FY21 and FY25, indicating high demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
-The average construction value of new homes is $459,000.
+Cessnock Surrounds has averaged approximately 66 new dwelling approvals annually over the past five financial years, totalling 330 homes.
+As of FY-26, 29 approvals have been recorded.
+On average, 3.3 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply which can put upward pressure on prices and increase buyer competition.
+New homes are being constructed at an average value of $320,000.

-This financial year has seen $4.6 million in commercial development approvals, reflecting the area's residential character.
-Compared to Rest of NSW, Cessnock Surrounds shows around 69% of the construction activity per person and ranks among the 80th percentile nationally.
-New building activity comprises 82.0% standalone homes and 18.0% medium and high-density housing, maintaining the area's low density nature and attracting space-seeking buyers.
-This shift from the current 100.0% houses indicates decreasing developable sites and changing lifestyles seeking diverse, affordable housing options.
+In this financial year, $4.6 million in commercial development approvals have been recorded, suggesting the area's residential character.
+Compared to Rest of NSW, Cessnock Surrounds shows approximately 69% of the construction activity per person and ranks among the 80th percentile nationally.
+New building activity comprises 82.0% standalone homes and 18.0% medium and high-density housing, preserving the area's low density nature while indicating a shift from the existing 100.0% houses.
+This suggests decreasing availability of developable sites and reflects changing lifestyles seeking diverse, affordable housing options.

-The area has approximately 141 people per dwelling approval, suggesting an expanding market.
-Future projections estimate Cessnock Surrounds to add 2,154 residents by 2041.
-Construction pace is maintaining with projected growth, but buyers may face increasing competition as population grows.
+The location has approximately 141 people per dwelling approval, suggesting an expanding market.
+Future projections estimate Cessnock Surrounds to add 2,090 residents by 2041.
+Construction pace is maintaining with projected growth, although increasing population may lead to growing competition among buyers.

 Frequently Asked Questions - Development